 18-20 February 1941 Snowfall then flooding

 The great North East Snowstorm.
 Massive snowfall caused most transport routes to be blocked for several days.
-Six trains (with 1,000+ passengers) were stranded in drifts between Newcastle and Edinburgh.
+Six trains (with 1,000+ passengers) were stranded in drifts on the main East coast rail line between Newcastle and Edinburgh.
 Power and telegraph lines were brought down.
-122mm of snow recorded at Consett, 107cm at Durham, 76cm at Newcastle.
-Sever flooding then followed the thaw.
+122mm of snow was recorded at Consett, 107cm at Durham, 76cm at Newcastle.
+There was 67 hours of continuous snow in Durham.
+Houghall recorded -15 degC after the snowfall.
+Severe flooding then followed the thaw.

 22 June 1941 Thunderstorm

-113mm of rain registered in Newcastle.
+113mm of rain was registered in a thunderstorm in Newcastle.
 Considerable hail damage in the district.
+June 1941 was otherwise a very dry month.

 29-30 January 1945 Snowfall